tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/badger2040.md

 func (spi SPI) Tx(w, r []byte) (err error)
 ```

 Tx handles read/write operation for SPI interface.
-Since SPI is a syncronous write/read
+Since SPI is a synchronous write/read
 interface, there must always be the same number of bytes written as bytes read.
 The Tx method knows about this, and offers a few different ways of calling it.